Alberta Schools are Leading the Green Energy Revolution!

-- Green Energy Futures highlights a variety of green energy innovations relevant to schools classrooms, schools, and school districts.
+- Green Energy Futures highlights a variety of green energy innovations relevant to classrooms, schools, and school districts.

-- In 2016 we worked with over 3000 Alberta students, who made some powerful recommendations on how Alberta schools could take the next step towards environmental sustainability through infrastructure improvements, teacher professional learning, and student learning, seen through the lens of climate leadership.
+- In 2016 we worked with over 3000 Alberta students, who made powerful recommendations on how Alberta schools could take the next step towards environmental sustainability through infrastructure improvements, teacher professional learning, and student learning, seen through the lens of climate leadership.